things to do in Kona

 Other great places to eat in the Shopping Village include Island Lava Java for coffee and fresh breakfast, Huggo’s on the Rocks for lunch or dinner with a view, and the Kona Coffee Café.
 On a rainy day, or in case you need to pick up some souvenirs for the crew back home, it’s one of the top things to do in Kona.

-37 – Witness lava flows, craters, and possible eruptions in Hawaiʻi Volcanoes National Park
+37 – Explore Hawaiʻi Volcanoes National Park

 Hawaiʻi Volcanoes National Park